In order to succeed, marketers have to respond to the ever-evolving needs of their customers and stakeholders, and the dynamics of the marketplace.

 This course has been developed by academic and industry experts to provide you with a thorough understanding of marketing theories, interdisciplinary techniques and strategies relevant for a successful career in marketing, in the UK and worldwide.
 You’ll develop core skills, experience and knowledge of key marketing areas, including digital literacy and ethical practice.

 Our strong links with companies give you access to expert guest speakers and opportunities to take part in real-world consulting projects.
-Due to the course’s advanced content, the BSc in Marketing is accredited by the Chartered Institute of Marketing, conferring Graduate Gateway status.

-This course is available as a four-year degree including a year in industry: Marketing with a Year in Industry (BSc).
+This course is available as a four-year degree including a year in industry: Marketing (with a year in industry) (BSc).

 This course is accredited by the Chartered Institute of Marketing.
 Our graduates can claim exemption from the Marketing module of the Certificate in Professional Marketing, meaning you'll only need to complete two further modules to qualify.

 Gain experience of business planning, presenting, negotiating and the everyday decision-making and creative thinking that employers value.

 In your first year we'll introduce you to the core concepts underpinning marketing.
 You'll also study modules covering aspects of management and finance, showing how marketing fits into the wider business context.